FirdausHisham/CoffeeWebsite2022/README.md

 - **Account**: Contains pages related to user account management, such as `Login.aspx`.
 - **Scripts**: Contains JavaScript files, including `modernizr-2.8.3.js` for feature detection.
 - **Styles**: Contains CSS files for styling the web pages.

+## Key Features
+### Login and Registration
+- **Login Page**: Allows users to log in using their username and password.
+It includes a "Remember me" checkbox to keep users logged in across sessions.
+- **Registration Page**: Enables new users to create an account by providing their details such as username, password, email, and phone number.
+It includes validation to ensure all required fields are filled out correctly.

+### Ordering System
+- **Ordering Page**: Users can browse and select various drinks, including tea and coffee.
+The page includes filters to help users find their preferred drinks easily.
+- **Add to Cart**: Users can add selected drinks to their cart, view the cart contents, and update quantities or remove items as needed.

+### Checkout Process
+- **Checkout Page**: Users can review their order, provide shipping details, and select a payment method.
+The page includes form validation to ensure all required information is provided.
+- **Payment Integration**: The checkout process integrates with a payment gateway to securely process payments.
+Users can enter their card details and complete the purchase.

+### Contact Us
+- **Contact Us Page**: Provides a form for users to send inquiries or feedback.
+The form includes fields for the user's name, email, subject, and message.
+It also includes validation to ensure all required fields are filled out.

 ## Key Files
 ### Account/Login.aspx